-On August 8, 2008 I sang at my best friend’s wedding as the Maid of Honor.
+On August 8, 2008 I sang at my best friend’s wedding.
 11 years later I sang at her funeral.
-In loving memory of Heather Joy Carter, I am sharing lots of laughs sprinkled with tears, and how this Christmas you can know Joy that surpasses suffering and Hope that conquers the chaos of this world.
+In loving memory of Heather Joy Carter, I am sharing laughs sprinkled with tears, and how this Christmas you can know Joy that surpasses suffering and Hope that conquers the chaos of this world.

 I wrote this post in December 2019 after Heather died.
 It is not only a tribute to friendship, but a story that lead to a supernatural experience that I knew was meant to be shared.

 An experience with a message that may be meant for YOU today.

 First of all, I cannot thank you enough for the kind messages and comments that have poured in as I had to take a sudden break from blogging.